prashanthbomma/ScoreboardApp/README.md

   - Remove existing players from the scoreboard
   - Update (increment/decrement) scores of each player
   - Display Stats that includes total count of players and their total scores
+  - Stopwatch to count duration for each player turn

 ### Tech